Start your weight loss journey today and you could be more than 20lbs* lighter in 3 months.

 - Total time:

-Bring the diner experience to your table for brunch or for dinner.
-This would be great with some slices of griddled lean ham as well.
+Bring the diner experience to your table at brunch or for dinner.
+This would be great with some slices of frizzled ham on the side.

 - Put the potatoes and a pinch of salt in a medium saucepan.
 Add cold water to just cover and bring to a boil over high heat.
 Reduce the heat to medium–low, partially cover and simmer until potatoes are tender, 10–12 minutes.
 Drain.
 (This can be done the night before.)